-After that, the distribution of the areas of responsibility was discussed.
-In our team, it was clear relatively quickly who would take over which area - this is best determined by the interests and abilities of the individual team members.
-However, we were initially lacking someone to plan the volunteers.
-We could have "tendered" this task externally, but in the end, we didn't need to because a Meetup member agreed to do it.
+Then it was time to distribute the areas of responsibility.
+In our team, it was relatively quickly clear who would take over which area - it is best to orient oneself according to the interests and abilities of the individual team members.
+However, at the beginning we were missing someone for the volunteer planning.
+We could have "advertised" this task externally, which was not necessary in the end because a Meetup member agreed to do it.

-If you would like to co-organize a WordCamp, you must of course bring enough time with you.
-After all, you will have regular meetings (at the beginning every 2 weeks, later weekly) and various tasks in the run-up to the camp.
-Of course the teams are flexible, so there is not always the same amount of work for everyone.
-For example, the acquisition of sponsors has to start early, whereas the volunteers can be organized at relatively short notice.
+If you want to help organise a WordCamp, you must of course have enough time.
+After all, you will have regular meetings (every two weeks at the beginning, later weekly) and various tasks in the run-up to the camp.
+Of course, the teams are flexible, so there is not always the same amount to do for everyone.
+For example, the sponsor acquisition has to start early, whereas the volunteers can be organized at relatively short notice.

-At the WordCamp itself, most of the work is then done.
-Then it's all about the finer points: setting up and dismantling, filling swag bags, checking technology, training volunteers, keeping the information on the website up to date, distributing speaker gifts, helping participants with orientation, answering questions on site and via social media, taking photos and simply making sure that everyone feels comfortable.
-I hope we have done that. 😉
+At the WordCamp itself, most of the work is done.
+Then it's all about the finer details: setting up and taking down, filling swag bags, checking technology, training volunteers, keeping the information on the website up to date, distributing speaker gifts, helping participants find their way around, answering questions on site and via social media, taking photos and simply making sure that everyone feels comfortable.
+I hope we managed that 😉 .

-Before we get to our top presentations, we have to say a special thanks to our session hero Matthias: Despite a triple torn ligament, he came to Osnabrück and had his session "How to deal with difficult clients" held.
+Before we get to our top presentations, we have to say a special thanks to our session hero Matthias: Despite tearing his ligaments three times, he came to Osnabrück and presented his session "How to deal with difficult clients".
 But more about that later.

-Of course we would like to include in our recap all workshops and sessions we attended at the WordCamp Osnabrück.
-For reasons of space, however, we will limit ourselves to our personal top placement.
-If you are missing a session here, just write a comment to this post. 🙂
+Of course we would love to go into detail about all the workshops and sessions we attended at WordCamp Osnabrück in our recap.
+For reasons of space, however, we will limit ourselves here to our personal top ranking.
+If you are still missing a session, just write a comment on this post 🙂

 >> Workshop: Health Check - Performance and Security

-After a long period of abstinence, the workshop format finally made its comeback at WCOS 2019.
-At a WordCamp in the Barcamp style anyone can suggest a lecture and the participants then democratically vote which topics they would like to hear and when.
+After a long abstinence, the workshop format finally made its comeback at WCOS 2019.
+At a WordCamp in the Barcamp style anyone can propose a talk and the participants then democratically vote on which topics they would like to hear and when.

-Workshops, on the other hand, have the advantage that the orga-team can set thematic priorities.
-For example, one can offer a stage to supposed niche topics.
-In addition, the workshop leaders can adapt to their participants before the camp begins and adjust their topics and the difficulty of the workshop.
+Workshops, on the other hand, have the advantage that the organizing team can set thematic priorities.
+For example, you can offer a stage to supposed niche topics.
+In addition, the workshop leaders can adjust to their participants before the start of the camp and adapt their topics and the difficulty of the workshop.

-The workshop, which was of course particularly interesting for us, is the security and performance workshop of Michael Hörnlimann.
-With the help of Webpagetest.org, Hacker Target and a few other tools, it shows you how to quickly create a meaningful audit of yourssites .
+The workshop that was of particular interest to us, of course, is the safety and performance workshop by Michael Hörnlimann.
+With the help of Webpagetest, Hacker Target and a few other tools, he shows you how to quickly create a meaningful audit of your sites .

-Michael took three sites of the participants to his chest and explained live what needs to be optimized in each case.
-All tools he used for this you can find directly in his Recap for the WordCamp Osnabrück 2019.
-Unfortunately there are no video recordings of the workshops themselves.
+Michael took three sites from participants and explained live what needs to be optimized in each case.
+You can find all the tools he used directly in his Recap of the WordCamp Osnabrück 2019.
+Unfortunately, there are no video recordings of the workshops themselves.

 >> Session: Wireframing – More Customer Confidence and Productivity With Style

-Arne Albers from motion media shows in his BarCamp session how to optimize your design and development workflows with reasonable wireframes.
+Arne Albers from Motion Media shows in his BarCamp session how to optimize your design and development workflows with sensible wireframes.

-If done right, you can use the design drafts to help your clients understand your work and shorten feedback loops.
-This also improves communication with your customers and creates confidence in your abilities.
+If it's done right, you can use the design drafts to promote understanding of your work among your customers and shorten feedback loops.
+Along the way, you'll also improve communication with your clients and build confidence in your abilities.

-The workshop "Gamification with WordPress - An "introduction" by Carlos Fischer Fernández and Frank Staude (who unfortunately couldn't be there - get well soon :)) shows how you can improve your WordPress -projects.
+The workshop "Gamification with WordPress - An introduction" by Carlos Fischer Fernández and Frank Staude (who unfortunately couldn't be there - get well soon :)) shows how to gamify your WordPress projects.

 The focus here is clearly on preparation.
-Because without the right concept and a clear goal in mind, Carlos says, the playful approach unfortunately doesn't really achieve much.
+Because without a proper concept and a clear goal in mind, says Carlos, the playful approach unfortunately doesn't really bring much.

-"The most important thing in the whole WordPress gamification process is the preparation."
+"The most important thing in the whole WordPress gamification process is the groundwork."

-In the course of the workshop, Carlos will show you which Pluginsones you can use and which hurdles you have to overcome in the implementation.
+In the course of the workshop, Carlos shows you which Plugins you can use and which hurdles you have to overcome during implementation.
 With a good concept, you can engage your users through gamification or communicate your product and service in a more playful way.

 >> Sketchnotes for beginners

-Leefke has fallen in love with this interactive session! 😉 Because Bettina Schöbitz shows in her session "Sketchnotes for Beginners" super beginner friendly, how you quickly create beautiful sketchnotes.
-Even as a complete beginner you will master the basics after Bettinas session.
-And with a little practice you might be able to create your own live sketchnotes at the next WordCamp.
+Leefke has fallen in love with this interactive session 😉 Because Bettina Schöbitz shows in her session "Sketchnotes for beginners" how to quickly create beautiful sketchnotes.
+Even if you're a complete beginner, you'll be able to master the basics after Bettina's session.
+And with a little practice, you might be able to create your own live sketchnotes at the next WordCamp.

-In their workshop, Stefan Kremer and Thomas Maier have taken on the topic of marketing.
-Using the example of a travel blog, they show how you can trim your site SEO and content to achieve maximum reach.
+Stefan Kremer and Thomas Maier have taken on the topic of marketing in their workshop.
+Using the example of a travel blog, they show how you can trim your site SEO and content for maximum reach.

-The two of them give input on all important topics, from key-word research to building a fanbase.
-Of course including helpful Plugintips.
-A great talk for all of you who want to start a new project soon.
+The two give input on all important topics, from keyword research to building a fan base.
+Of course including helpful Plugin tips.
+A great lecture for all of you who want to start a new project soon.

 Of course we also shared our experiences and input with the community in sessions and lectures.
 Matthias, Johannes and I held sessions on the topics of customer communication for freelancers, PageSpeed and the idea of the 'Economy for the Common Good'.

-Matthias, our Head of Product Development, has collected examples of particularly difficult customers from his twelve years as a freelancer.
-And he shows how you can deal with these difficult customers as a freelancer or agency.
+Matthias, our Head of Product Development, has collected examples of particularly difficult clients from his twelve years as a freelancer.
+And he shows how you can deal with these difficult clients as a freelancer or agency.

-With his tips, you will gain more confidence in the acquisition process and can minimize or even completely avoid conflicts in the later course of the project.
-Matthias extremely worth seeing (and entertaining) session can be seen here:
+With his tips, you can create more confidence in the acquisition and minimize or even completely avoid conflicts in the later course of the project.
+You can watch Matthias' extremely entertaining session here:

-I give a short overview of the tool and show how you can quickly generate reasonable readings.
-By the way, I have also written an e-book about this, which you can download download anytime can.
-You can also find the printed version in your WCOS Swag-Bag. 😉
+I'll give you a brief overview of the tool and show you how you can quickly generate reasonable readings.
+By the way, I have also written an e-book on this topic, which you can download it at any time at any time.
+You can also find the printed version in your WCOS swag bag.

 In his session, our managing director Johannes presents the concept of the 'Economy for the Common Good'.
 He explains the background, how the concept works and, above all, how you can take the first steps with your company towards a common good certification.

-The session is perfectly suited for entrepreneurs who have always wanted to get closer to the topic of sustainability and public welfare orientation, but have not yet had the time or opportunity to do so.
+The session is perfect for entrepreneurs who have always wanted to take a closer look at sustainability and the common good, but haven't had the time or opportunity to do so yet.

-As a normal participant you will of course seldom notice how professionally the WordCamps are organized.
-You are happy about the complete WLAN, the delicious food and the central location of the location.
+As a normal participant, you rarely notice how professionally the WordCamps are organized.
+You are happy about the seamless Wi-Fi, the delicious food and the central location of the venue.
 But if you get a look behind the scenes, you get a completely different view of the challenges of a WordCamp organization.

-You experience first-hand all the effort and stress that the orga voluntarily exposes itself to for the benefit of the community.
-And you can see how cool the organizers remain despite everything.
+You experience first-hand the effort and stress that the organizers voluntarily put themselves through for the good of the community.
+And you see how cool the organizers remain despite everything.

-Therefore a big thank you from the whole RAIDBOXES team for the excellent work at the WCOS 2019!
-Thanks also to all volunteers, speakers and workshop leaders!
+A big thank you from the entire Raidboxes team for the excellent work at WCOS 2019!
+Thanks also go to all the volunteers, speakers and workshop leaders!
 Without your commitment, the WCOS in this form would not have been possible 🙂

-If you've gotten into the mood for community work, take a look at where and when the next WordPress meetup will take place near you.
-At meetup.com and in Community area on WordPress.org you'll find a lot of information about community work and the Meetup landscape in Germany and Europe.
+If you are now interested in community work, take a look at where and when the next WordPress Meetup is taking place in your area.
+At meetup.com and in the community section on wordpress.org you'll find a whole range of information about community work and the Meetup landscape in Germany and Europe.